-Before learning about sources of energy, let’s understand what energy is.
-Classical description for energy is the ability of a system to perform work but because energy exists in so many forms, it is hard to find one comprehensive definition.
-In short, energy is the ability of a system to make things happen.
-It is a property of an object which can be transferred from object to object or converted to different forms but cannot be created or destroyed.
+The classical description of energy is the ability of a system to perform work, but as energy exists in so many forms, it is hard to find one comprehensive definition.
+It is the property of an object that can be transferred from one object to another or converted to different forms but cannot be created or destroyed.
 There are numerous sources of energy.
-It can be chemical energy, electrical energy, heat/ thermal energy, mechanical energy, nuclear energy and energy in the form of electromagnetic radiation ie light.
+In the next few sections, let us discuss the about different sources of energy in detail.

 |Renewable resources are inexhaustible.||Non- Renewable resources are exhaustible.|

-The natural resources around us provide a variety of sources of energy around us.
-During the Stone Age, it was wood.
-During the Iron Age, we had coal.
-In the modern age, we have Petroleum and Natural gas.
-So how do we choose sources of energy?
+During the stone age, it was wood.
+During the iron age, we had coal.
+In the modern age, we have fossil fuels like petroleum and natural gas.
+So how do we choose the source of energy?

-Good sources of energy should have following qualities:
+Good sources of energy should have the following qualities:

 - Optimum heat production per unit of volume/mass used